top of page

 It’s not that there’s no purpose for a test, stand-alone project, or activity; during an inquiry, they can serve a valuable purpose to assess learning, engage students, and check for understanding.
 But these can’t be the point of an inquiry.

 When an inquiry promotes informed action, however, the point becomes clear and resonates with students.
 They identify a challenge that is informed by their learning and addresses a real-world problem—one that matters to their community and connects to their lived experience.
-Their audience is outside the classroom as well, whether it’s students in a different grade or outside their school building.
+Their audience and impact is outside the classroom as well, whether it’s students in a different grade or outside their school building.
 While they may receive a grade, the grade isn’t the point of their action.
 Students are trying to have an authentic impact on the world.

-The real world connection is powerful, making learning more engaging, and content more memorable.
+The real-world connection is powerful, making learning more engaging, and content more memorable.

 bottom of page